 American Adoptions has worked with countless women who do not know who or where the birth father is, through no fault of their own.
 In some states, the adoption may proceed without the birth father's consent.

-However, as always, each situation is case-by-case and each state law is different, and your attorney and the court will determine whether the case may proceed without the birth father's consent.
+However, as always, each situation is case-by-case and each state law is different.
+Your attorney and the court will determine whether the case may proceed without the birth father's consent.

 Birth Father is Known but Unsupportive